Essentials of Dragon1

 Drag a Shape onto the canvas

 If you have selected the visualization 'Basic Diagram Example', you see a couple of shapes on the canvas.
-You can change this visualization and print it (or save it as a pdf).
+You can change and print this visualization (or save it as a pdf).

 Note: You cannot save the visualization because you are not the creator.
-If you try however to save this visualization, you will see an alert box stating the visualization cannot be saved by you.
-The reason that you can access visualizations that were not created by you, is because these visualizations have been given publication status 'Published World Wide' by their creators.
+If you try to save this visualization, you will see an alert box stating the visualization cannot be saved by you.
+You can access visualizations you did not create because these visualizations have been given publication status 'Published World Wide' by their creators.

 At the left bottom of your browser screen, you see some shapes in a panel.
 You can 'drag' shapes from the panel to the canvas.
-Do this by clicking (mouse down) on a shape and dragging it to the canvas and then let go of the mouse button (mouse up).
-You will see the shape is added to the visualization.
+Please do this by clicking (mouse down) on a shape, dragging it to the canvas, and then letting go of the mouse button (mouse up).
+You will see that the shape has been added to the visualization.
 Also, the visualization is saved automatically right away.
-Wait for the alert box to appear stating that the visualization is saved.
-Or in this case on the Playground, it states that the visualization cannot be saved.
+Wait for the alert box stating that the visualization is saved.
+In this case, on the Playground, it states that the visualization cannot be saved.

 Drag a Shape onto the Canvas.